mandelsoft/documents/config/README.md

 asynchronously decompose into other configuration elements and combine this with own synchronization and ordering logic.

+A typical example for such an environment is the data plane provided by Kubernetes.

 ### Git Ops versus Configuration/Installation